ktg9/EcoChain/data/pow/bitcoin/Bitcoin-transaction-ewaste.md

 3. `Linear regression`

 - File [bitcoin_ewaste_hashrate_linear_regression.py](bitcoin_ewaste_hashrate_linear_regression.py) is responsible
-  for finding the relationship of ewaste per day and total hashrate per day.
+  for finding the relationship of ewaste per day and average hashrate per day.

 - The result is a strong correlation of emissions and hashrate with data from 2023-01-01 to 2024-03-19 with `R square` = 0.8988278893042796